tutorialzine/jQuery-FullScreen/readme.md

 # jQuery FullScreen Plugin

 A jQuery 1.7 plugin that wraps around the *Full Screen API* and works around various browser differences.
 Works in FF 10, Chrome and Safari.
+It is useful for presenting users with a easier to read version of your web pages, or zooming *<canvas>* and *<video>* elements.

 ## How to use